Skip to content

 A vendor management policy is a formal set of rules and guidelines that govern how a business selects, engages, monitors, and terminates relationships with vendors.

-Additionally, it helps mitigate risks and ensures consistency across different departments in managing external vendors.
+Additionally, a vendor management framework helps mitigate risks and ensures consistency across different departments in managing external vendors.

 Why Do You Need a Vendor Management Policy?